mongodb/docs/source/includes/install-hosted-server.rst

 Software
 ++++++++

-Hosted MMS has the following *required* dependencies:
+On-Prem MMS has the following *required* dependencies:

 - 64-bit Linux.
-Hosted MMS servers must run any of the following
+On-Prem MMS servers must run any of the following
   distributions:

   - CentOS 5 or later,